List of General Hospital characters introduced in the 1970s: Tom Hardy

 Simone soon found herself pregnant.
 When a racist patient made a comment about Simone's show of affection toward Tom, he and Tom got into a scuffle.
 Simone tried to break it up and ended up falling to the floor, suffering a miscarriage.
 Simone went away with her mother for a while after the loss.
 While gone, she met an African-American doctor named Harrison Davis.
 When she returned to Port Charles, Harrison also came and got a job at General Hospital.
-Simone and Tom struggled to get their marriage back on track and Simone turned to Harrison, and they made love.
-The next day, Tom came to Simone and they reconnected and made love.
+Simone and Tom struggled to get their marriage back on track and Simone turned to Harrison, and they had sex.
+The next day, Tom came to Simone and they reconnected and had sex.
 Simone then found out she was pregnant again, but did not know whether Harrison or Tom was the father, and she had not even told Tom about her affair with Harrison.

 Thomas "Tommy" Hardy, Jr. was born in 1989, but Simone still did not know who his father was.
 She finally confessed her affair to Tom and a DNA test was done, showing that Harrison was his father.
 Tom stuck by Simone, and a custody battle ensued between them and Harrison.
 During the custody battle, Tom brought Simone's mother to town and she confessed that she and Harrison falsified the DNA test.
 Her mother thought that Simone and Tommy would be better suited with Harrison, instead of Tom.
 This meant that Tom was in fact Tommy's father.

 Tom later went to Africa to treat refugees there.
 He returned to Port Charles three years later and wanted to pick up with Simone and Tommy where he left off.
 Simone, however, had moved on and was now dating Justus Ward.
 After fighting with Simone and Justus for a few months, Tom finally agreed to a divorce.
 Tom moved on and dated Felicia Jones for a while, but that ended and Tom ultimately returned to Africa.